-The Nominating and Corporate Governance Committee is a fully independent committee of the Board and is currently comprised of William A. Etherington (Chair), Daniel P. DiMaggio, Thomas S. Gross, Laurette T. Koellner, Joseph M. Natale, Carol S. Perry, Eamon J. Ryan and Michael M. Wilson.
+The Nominating and Corporate Governance Committee is a fully independent committee of the Board and is currently comprised of William A. Etherington (Chair), Daniel P. DiMaggio, Laurette T. Koellner, Carol S. Perry, Eamon J. Ryan and Michael M. Wilson.
+If elected, Deepak Chopra is expected to be appointed as a member of the Nominating and Corporate Governance Committee following the Meeting as an independent director.

 The mandate of the Nominating and Corporate Governance Committee is posted on the Corporation's website at www.celestica.com.
-See "About Us" -- "Corporate Governance".
+See "Investor Relations" - "Corporate Governance".